Sangam literature: Significance

-Religion in the Sangam age was an important reason for the increase in Tamil Literature.
-Ancient Tamils Primarily followed Vaishnavism (Who consider Vishnu as the Supreme Deity) and Kaumaram (who worship Murugan as the Supreme god).
-According to Kamil Zvelebil, Vishnu was considered ageless (The god who stays for ever) and the Supreme god of Tamils where as Skanda was considered young and a personal god of Tamils.
+Religion in the Sangam age was an important reason for the increase in Tamil literature.
+Ancient Tamils Primarily followed Vaishnavism (who consider Vishnu as the Supreme Deity) and Kaumaram (who worship Murugan as the Supreme god).
+According to Kamil Zvelebil, Vishnu was considered ageless (The god who stays forever) and the Supreme god of Tamils whereas Skanda was considered young and a personal god of Tamils.

 Mayon is indicated to be the deity associated with the mullai tiṇai (pastoral landscape) in the Tolkappiyam.
-Tolkappiyar Mentions Mayon first when he made reference to deities in the different land divisions.
+Tolkappiyar mentions Mayon first when he made reference to deities in the different land divisions.
 The Paripādal (பரிபாடல், meaning the paripadal-metre anthology) is a classical Tamil poetic work and traditionally the fifth of the Eight Anthologies (Ettuthokai) in the Sangam literature.
 According to Tolkappiyam, Paripadal is a kind of verse dealing only with love (akapporul) and does not fall under the general classification of verses.
-Sangam literature (200 BCE to 500 CE) mentions Mayon or the "dark one," as the Supreme deity who creates, sustains, and destroys the universe and was worshipped in the Plains and mountains of Tamilakam.The Earliest verses of Paripadal describe the glory of Perumal in the most poetic of terms.
+Sangam literature (200 BCE to 500 CE) mentions Mayon or the "dark one", as the Supreme deity who creates, sustains, and destroys the universe and was worshipped in the Plains and mountains of Tamilakam.The Earliest verses of Paripadal describe the glory of Perumal in the most poetic of terms.
 Many Poems of the Paripadal consider Perumal as the Supreme god of Tamils.
 He is regarded to be the only deity who enjoyed the status of Paramporul (achieving oneness with Paramatma) during the Sangam age.
 He is also known as Māyavan, Māmiyon, Netiyōn, and Māl in Sangam literature and considered as the most mentioned god in the Sangam literature.

-Cēyōṉ "the red one", who is identified with Murugan, whose name is literally Murukaṉ "the youth" in the Tolkāppiyam; Extant Sangam literature works, dated between the third century BCE and the fifth century CE glorified Murugan, "the red god seated on the blue peacock, who is ever young and resplendent," as "the favoured god of the Tamils."
-There are no Mentions of Shaivism in Tolkappiyam.
+Cēyōṉ "the red one", who is identified with Murugan, whose name is literally Murukaṉ "the youth" in the Tolkāppiyam; Extant Sangam literature works, dated between the third century BCE and the fifth century CE glorified Murugan, "the red god seated on the blue peacock, who is ever young and resplendent", as "the favoured god of the Tamils".
+There are no mentions of Shaivism in Tolkappiyam.
 Shiva and Brahma are said to be forms Of Maha Vishnu and considers Vishnu as The Supreme god in Paripāṭal.